BillHertzing/ATAP.Utilities/SolutionDocumentation/Setup for Visual Studio Code Extension.md

 Answer as follows:
  What type of extension do you want to create?
 New Extension (TypeScript) ?
 What's the name of your extension?
+ATAP.AIAssist
-ATAP.ChatGPTAssistant ?
-What's the identifier of your extension? atap-chatgptassistant ?
+?
+What's the identifier of your extension? atap-AIAssist ?
 What's the description of your extension?
 Use Google voice recognition to send prompts to ChatGPT and copy the results into a VSC Code editor.
 ?
 Initialize a git repository?
 No